ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 I hope this blog post served you and gave you my perspective on the insights I have learned.
 I am grateful for many of my friends,  [my therapist](https://in.linkedin.com/in/ishita-kulkarni-520381166?trk=public_post_feed-actor-name), and many many internet resources especially Dr. Kanoj and Dr. Ramini who supported me during my difficult times.
 No amount of thanks is going to cut it. 🙂

 This blog post doesn't cover the topic of thinking rational thoughts cognitive reframing and spirituality.
 Cognitive reframing can cement your emotional healing and make it complete.
-And seeking and understanding spiritual concepts from Shreemad Bhagwad Gita has been my main gateway for a lot of cognitive regrame.
-I'll be writing a blog post on it soon.
-(TODO)
+And seeking and understanding spiritual concepts from Shreemad Bhagwad Gita has been my main gateway for a lot of cognitive reframe.

 From whatever you are going through.
 May you find the strength and techniques that can help you navigate this mental terrain!
 Wishing you all the best!